rehierl/node-tree-outliner/3-3-0-design-4.md

 of the sectioning node, or the next sibling of the nearest relevant ancestor.
-Obviously, the 2nd case (i.e. strictly subsequent) can only be true, if the sectioning node itself would be defined to always be a leaf node, which would then force a certain structure upon the tree of nodes.
+Obviously, the 2nd case (i.e. strictly subsequent) can only be true, if the sectioning node itself would be defined to always be a leaf node, which would then force a certain structure upon the node tree.

 It would therefore not be possible to describe the general characteristics of a section's node sequence independently of a sectioning node, if sectioning nodes